 To see the charge of your batteries with a voltmeter, simply touch the positive node of the voltmeter to the positive terminal of the battery, and the negative to the negative.

 A more permanent way of checking the levels of our batteries is to hook up a battery monitor.
-It gives us lots of interesting metadata about our batteries.
+A battery monitor gives insights into the health and usage of your leisure batteries.
+It'll tell you your battery's current charge status and how quickly it's charging.

 To install one of these, you will need to install a 'shunt' on the negative line leading from the bus bar to the batteries.
 We also wire the shunt directly to the positive terminal of the leisure battery.
 Finally, we can connect a battery monitor to the shunt.

-If you are using a Victron MPPT, you will need to use the VE.Direct Bluetooth Smart dongle instead.
+If you're using a Victron solar charge controller, you'll need to use their smart dongle instead.

 Conclusion